Why Quality Early Education is Key to a Child's Future Success thumbnail

 Emotional Climate

 The emotional climate of the learning environment is perhaps the most important.
-A positive emotional climate is characterized by:
+Positive emotional climates are characterized by the following:

 • Warm, responsive relationships between educators and children